 Life around the world has changed since the corona crisis began.
 Many of us are asked to stay at home and to reduce physical interactions.
 While some people enjoy the slowdown and extra time gained, many people struggle with a lack of income or even lost their job.
 Most events have been cancelled or postponed and many photographers currently face a lack jobs.

-As hard as it is, a crisis can also be a blessing in disguise: The world will collectively overcome this crisis.
+As hard as it is, this corona crisis can also be a blessing in disguise: The world will collectively overcome this crisis.
 For now, we need to acknowledge the situation for what it is and adapt our personal and professional lives.
 Take time now to pick up skills, learn new things and prepare yourself for the time post-corona so you can come back into business better than ever.
 Here are some ideas how to stay busy and make the most out of the current situation.

 People need to know you exist!
 Networking and maintaining contacts always helps, but in times of social distancing the digital world becomes more important and turns into the place to be.

 Is your website up to date?
 Do you present your best pictures online – or are there also old pictures you’d want to remove?
 Is your “About Me” section still accurate?
 How many visitors do you have?
 Do you need to increase web traffic?

 Learning about SEO can be one way to help with that.

 Add your business to directory pages like photognow.com!
 It helps people and search engines to find your webpage.
 Find out more information in our blogpost on How To Get The Most Out Of Photognow.com.

 Social media is also very important for photographers to show their skills, especially Instagram.
 Make sure your account is visually pleasing, easily recognizable and kept up to date.
 Both, Facebook and Instagram ads can also be very helpful in spreading your work out there once you learn how to use them properly.